How to log in with kubectl exec when multiple containers are running in a Kubernetes Pod

 $ kubectl exec -it example-web-85cd8dbd8d-24rx4 bash Defaulting container name to nginx.
 Use 'kubectl describe pod/example-web-85cd8dbd8d-24rx4 -n default' to see all of the containers in this pod.

-This means "The default container name is nginx, so check all container information using kubectl describe."
+It meant that "The default container is named nginx, so check all container information with kubectl describe."

-In other words, if you want to log into a PHP-FPM container, the above command cannot be used.
+In other words, if you want to log in to a PHP-FPM container, you cannot use the above command.

-You can log in using the --container option as shown below.
+You can log in by using the --container option as follows:

 $ kubectl exec -it example-web-85cd8dbd8d-24rx4 --container php-fpm bash root@example-web-85cd8dbd8d-24rx4:/var/www/html#